 An electronic health record is a computerized version of your paper health record.
 It includes all the information needed to care for you, such as your medical history (allergies, medications, test results and other pertinent information), as well as your contact and insurance information.
-One of the great benefits of this system is that you can have one common electronic health record that can be securely accessed by health care professionals at the following affiliated partners Allina Health, District One Hospital, FirstLight Health System, Glencoe Regional Health Services, Grand Itasca Clinic & Hospital, Hutchinson Health, St. Croix Regional Medical Center, United Family Medicine and The Urgency Room.
+One of the great benefits of this system is that you can have one common electronic health record that can be securely accessed by health care professionals at the following affiliated partners Allina Health, District One Hospital, FirstLight Health System, Glencoe Regional Health Services, Grand Itasca Clinic & Hospital, Hutchinson Health, River's Edge Hospital & Clinic, St. Croix Regional Medical Center, United Family Medicine and The Urgency Room.

 Giving consent for a common electronic health record will help give you greater peace of mind that health care professionals have the information they need to provide you and your family with safe, quality care.

 • Timely access to your medical information.
 Authorized caregivers can securely view your complete medical history on the computer.
 Because of the sharing of information throughout the affiliate partners, there’s no need to repeat tests or services, which saves you time and money, and provides caregivers more information to provide you safer, more efficient care.

 • Immediate safety checks.
 As a safety enhancement, the new system automatically cross-checks any new prescriptions your caregiver is considering to ensure there are no negative interactions with your allergies and current medications.
 Giving consent for a common record makes it even safer as your provider will be able to view any prescriptions ordered by another affiliate partner to rule out potential interactions or other concerns.

 • Provide information once.
 If you are a new patient, you will have to provide your medical history (including allergies, medications and prior health conditions), insurance and contact information.
 You will then save time at future appointments by simply verifying your information is up-to-date.